fred9076/florence2_lane_detection/readme.md

 - Region Segmentation
 - Vocabulary Segmentation

+Unlike the predefined tasks, the new tasks such as lane detection is a bit more complex as it requires the model to learn the task_token (OD_LANE in this case) and the format of the output (Polylines).
+So it takes more time to train that the predefined tasks.

 I have not tried the other tasks, but I believe it should be similar to the lane detection task that contains text output and/or point sets output, such as 2D pose estimation.

-As shown below, the results and generalization are not perfect as the Tusimple_lane dataset is small.
+As shown below, the results are not perfect as the Tusimple_lane dataset is small and not diverse.
 You can try yourself on larger dataset such as CurveLanes.

 ![Alt text](images/val_results/image_0_epoch_50.png)
 ![Alt text](images/val_results/image_2_epoch_50.png)